LeonidMarushevskyi/CA-ADPQ/README.md

 # CA-ADPQ
-This is an archive of selected bids from the ADPQ RFI submissions.
+This is an archive of submitted prototype repositories from the CHHS ADPQ RFI.

-Selected Vendors are included here.
-All git files removed; also the links to the prototypes are not guaranteed to be working
+All git files removed; also the links to the prototypes are not guaranteed to be working.